zzzming/java-dag-scheduler/README.md

 # java-dag-scheduler
 Java task scheduler to execute threads which dependency is managed by directed acyclic graph.
+Carl Hewitt Actor Model is implemented to provide message passing.

+TODO: to separate Actor Model as a separate project.

 # Components
 ## Direct acyclic graph